davidjguru/davidjguru.github.io/about.md

 ![Years after, at school]({{ site.baseurl }}/images/davidjguru_at_school_720x430.jpg)

+I'm working as Drupal Senior Developer in [Solucionex // SLX](https://www.solucionex.com/){:target="_blank"}, a agency very focused on Software Development using Symfony and Drupal.
+In Solucionex // SLX all the workmates we're working in a remote way, so this let me working from different cities and places.
+And this makes me very, very happy  :-)
-I am currently Technical Director at Everis (they call it 'Centers Leader Specialist' or so) for the development of projects based on Drupal, involved with a team of 20 people working from Seville.
-I design training plans, I trace the on-boarding processes for PHP-Drupal developers, supervising projects, and I do software architecture and development.
+The previous year I was working as Technical Director at Everis (they called it 'Centers Leader Specialist' or so) for the development of projects based on Drupal, involved with a team of 20 people working from Seville.
+I design training plans, I trace the on-boarding processes for PHP-Drupal developers, supervising projects, and I'm doing software architecture and development.
 I'm a [facilitator](https://dictionary.cambridge.org/es/diccionario/ingles/facilitator){:target="_blank"} whose main concern is how to advance the people who are part of my team: that is my [leitmotiv](https://dictionary.cambridge.org/es/diccionario/ingles/leitmotiv){:target="_blank"}.

 I have been linked to Drupal since 2011 (approximately).
-I've always had the same nickname - [@davidjguru](https://twitter.com/davidjguru){:target="_blank"} and I'm  working at Everis, doing digital consulting for Drupal - based projects.
-PHP, MySQL(MariaDB), Apache, NGINX, Composer, Drush, Drupal Console, Drupal Code Generator, Docker, DDEV... some CSS, some javascript ... sitebuilding ... and so on and so on ...
+I've always had the same nickname - [@davidjguru](https://twitter.com/davidjguru){:target="_blank"} and you can see here my own Drupal.org profile: [https://www.drupal.org/u/davidjguru](https://www.drupal.org/u/davidjguru){:target="_blank"}.
+Now I'm doing digital consulting for Drupal - based projects.
+PHP, MySQL(MariaDB), Apache, NGINX, Composer, Drush, Drupal Console, Drupal Code Generator, Docker, DDEV... some CSS, some JavaScript ... sitebuilding ... and so on and so on ...

 ![Playing with friends]({{ site.baseurl }}/images/davidjguru_playing_with_friends_720x540.jpg)